aditijadhao/ERecycler/README.md

 #Eclipse

+#execution

 Download all files from this repository. link for repository:  https://github.com/aditijadhao/Erecycler

 Open Eclipse.

-Import the E
+Import the erecyclePro file into eclipse workspace

-#execution

-During execution of the project we have to select SmartecyclePro
+Run as Java Application

+Select the matching item as smartecyclePro- smartecyclepro

+App will open